SauravSJK/Face-Aging/README.md

 # Face-Aging

-A GAN used for Face Aging
+A TensorFlow GAN model to transform input images based on target age.

 ## Introduction